actions-marketplace-validations/WarpBuilds_gha-debug/README.md

 ## Getting Started

-By using this minimal example a [tmate](https://tmate.io) session will be created.
+By using this minimal example an interactive ssh session will be created.

 ```yaml
 name: CI